oyvindstegard/ox-tagfilter-js/README.md

 If you don't like the default location of the filter buttons, this can be customized by inserting a placeholder `<div>`-tag anywhere you like in the exported HTML document.
-This can be achieved by using an HTML export block in the org source file:
+You can include it with an HTML export block such as:

     #+BEGIN_EXPORT html
     <div id='oxtf-filter-list'/>
     #+END_EXPORT

-If such an element exists, the filter buttons will replace that particular one, instead of being injected at the top of the document.
+The filter buttons will replace that particular element, instead of being injected in the default location at the top of the document.

 ## Demo (test documents)